chiar1games/docker.github.io/getting-started/part3.md

 ## Your first `docker-compose.yml` File

-As you saw, a `Dockerfile` is a flat text file full of directives that define what goes in a single Docker image.
+As you saw, a `Dockerfile` is a text file that defines a single Docker image.
 But a `docker-compose.yml` file is a YAML markup file that is hierarchical in structure, and defines how multiple Docker images should work together when they are running in containers.

 We saw that the "Hello World" app we created looked for a running instance of Redis, and if it failed, it produced an error message.
+All we need is a running Redis instance, and that error message will be replaced with a visitor counter.

-Well, just as we grabbed the base image of Python so we could have a runtime for our app, we can grab the official image of Redis, and run that right alongside the app, so the check will pass.
+Well, just as we grabbed the base image of Python earlier, we can grab the official image of Redis, and run that right alongside our app.

 Save this `docker-compose.yml` file:

 {% gist johndmulhausen/7b8e955ccc939d9cef83a015e06ed8e7 %}

 Yes, that's all you need to specify, and Redis will be pulled and run.
-When running out-of-the-box software that your app depends on (like Redis, or MySQL), no `Dockerfile` is necessary, unless you want to make a custom image that has all your preferences "baked in."
-In this case, we're just using the official Redis image and accepting the default settings they use.
+You could make a `Dockerfile` that pulls in the base image of Redis and builds a custom image that has all your preferences "baked in," but we're just going to point to the base image here, and accept the default settings.
 (Redis documents these defaults on [the page for the official Redis image](https://store.docker.com/images/1f6ef28b-3e48-4da1-b838-5bd8710a2053)).

-To break down what this `docker-compose.yml` file is specifying:
+This `docker-compose.yml` file tells Docker to do the following:

 - Pull and run [the image we uploaded in step 2](/getting-started/part2/#/share-the-app) as a service called `web`
-- Map port 80 on the host machine running this container to port 80 inside the container (so http://localhost:80 resolves properly)
+- Map port 80 on the host to the container's port 80 (so http://localhost:80 resolves properly)
 - Link this container to the service we named `redis`; this ensures that the dependency between `redis` and `web` is expressed, as well as the order of service startup.